PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 6. Verify (and Activate) Your Nigeria’s PayPal Account

-After the first steps above (Opening an account), it’s now the time to verify the paypal account in Nigeria and you will do so by firstly adding a card to it.
+After the first steps above (Opening an account), it’s now time to verify the PayPal account in Nigeria and you will do so by first adding a card to it.

 Your email address will be used to make payments directly to your PayPal account and in order to activate this you need to first of all confirm your email address.

-Go to your email you used to register for the PayPal and on getting to the email, you will see a new message (from PayPal) asking you to confirm your application.
+Go to the email you used to register for PayPal and on getting to the email, you will see a new message (from PayPal) asking you to confirm your application.

 Happy?
 Cool but you need to do something to perfectly set up your PayPal account in Nigeria.
 Here is what you need to do: